 This section will be updated in a future revision to this document to specify requirements for other regions, e.g., minimum heat fluxes for components not protected by PFCs.

+Add something for disruption fluxes?

+Large distance from strike point what is the heat flux (blobs, ELMs, Eich being wrong)

 4.0 Interfaces